tprasadtp/ubuntu-post-install/docs/index.md

 # After-Effects

-<small>An Effortless & Simple post-installation script for Ubuntu, Linux Mint and Debian </small>
+An Effortless & Simple post-installation script for Ubuntu, Linux Mint, Elementary, Debian and their derivatives.

 [![build][build-badge]][build-link]